Skip to content

 When can I apply?

-Voucher Applications are accepted throughout the year and reviewed every other month, starting in March of 2024 and continuing in, May, July, September, and November.
-Review start dates will be listed on the website.
+Voucher Applications are accepted throughout the year and reviewed on a rolling basis.
 The evaluation, approval and funding process takes 60 days to complete.
 There may be factors that delay this process.

 What information is needed about our Higher Education Research Partner?